AiursoftWeb/AiurProtocol/Readme.md

 It will support the following features in the future:

-* Api rate limit
+* API rate limit
-* Api version control
+* API version control
-* Api documentation
+* API documentation
-* Api request logging and report
+* API request logging and report

 ## How to contribute